Tyra-hans/SafeSide_shell_version/README.md

 #### Built by **Tyra Hans**
 ## Nature
 SafeSide is an app built using Python.

+## Problem Statement
+Mother nature can be extreem sometimes and the climatic conditions can be life threatening.
+However, weather is very precitable and with information and proper planning , we are able to keep ourselves on the safe side.

+## Solution
+With Safeside, users are able to :
+* get the actual weather conditions of any city in the world
+* get weather alerts of extreem weather conditions such as snowfall, flash floods,heavy rainfall etc Thus enabling them to make life saving decisions such as evacuation

 ## Setup
 * Clone this repo to your desktop
 * run this in your terminal "git remove set-url" if you wish to have it into your repository